XRPLF/xrpl-dev-portal/content/reference-rippled.md

 | tx_blob | String | Binary representation of the fully-qualified, signed transaction, as hex |
 | tx_json | Object | JSON specification of the [complete transaction](reference-transaction-format.html) as signed, including any fields that were automatically filled in |

-__*Caution:*__ If this command results in an error messages, the message can contain the account secret from the request.
-Make sure that these errors are not visible to others, including:
+**Caution:** If this command results in an error messages, the message can contain the secret key from the request.
+Make sure that these errors are not visible to others.

-* Do not write this error to a log file that can be seen by multiple people
+* Do not write this error to a log file that can be seen by multiple people.
-* Do not paste this error to a public place for debugging
+* Do not paste this error to a public place for debugging.
-* Do not display the error message on a website, even by accident
+* Do not display the error message on a website, even by accident.

 #### Possible Errors ####

 * Any of the [universal error types](#universal-errors).
 * `invalidParams` - One or more fields are specified incorrectly, or one or more required fields are missing.
-* `highFee` - The `fee_mult_max` parameter was specified, but the server's current transaction cost multiplier exceeds the specified one.
+* `highFee` - The current load-based multiplier to the transaction cost exceeds the limit for an automatically-provided transaction cost.
+Either specify a higher `fee_mult_max` (at least 1000) in the request or manually provide a value in the `Fee` field of the `tx_json`.
 * `tooBusy` - The transaction did not include paths, but the server is too busy to do pathfinding right now.
 Does not occur if you are connected as an admin.
 * `noPath` - The transaction did not include paths, and the server was unable to find a path by which this payment can occur.